Braised Veal Shank with Polenta by Luke Holder

-We are sure that you will love this inspired recipe by Luke Holder.
-It’s perfect for the Easter festivities, something for all your family to enjoy.
+We are sure that you will love this inspired recipe for Braised Veal Shank with Polenta by Luke Holder.
+It’s perfect for this seasons festivities, something for all your family to enjoy.

 Recipe courtesy of www.greatbritishchefs.com

 - 1 veal shank, French-trimmed (use high-welfare British rose veal)

 - 2 large onions

 - 1 head of celery, separated into stalks and peeled.
 Reserve the leaves and combine with the herbs used to coat the veal